-I have a home office where I like to write.
+I have a home office where I like to write with my cat muses Baxter Black, Tiger Rex, and Sweetpea Deluxe.
 Several mornings a week, I meet up with other writers, including Nancy Holzner (the DEADTOWN series) and Jeanne Mackin (THE BEAUTIFUL AMERICAN), at a coffee shop in town.
 There, we take over a big table with our laptops and cups of coffee and inspire each other to write brilliant chapters.

 Early Grade Books

 - The Mystery of the Gold Coin

 - The Mystery of the Lion's Tail

 - The Mystery of the Suspicious Spices